How to write, save, label and publish a post

 If you have created, saved and closed a post you can open it up for further editing by going to the home page of the blog, as we've just done.
 As before, click the 'Design' button, next to the 'New Post' button.

 Click 'Posts' to see the list of posts.
 If you hover your cursor over the title of your own post you can see a list of options appear (Edit, Preview, Share, Delete).
 Click edit to return to your post and update it.
-Don't forget to save it and if you have scheduled it, click Publish to complete.
+Don't forget to save it and if you have scheduled it, click Publish to complete - if you don't it will revert to Draft.

 I hope that I've managed to make this comprehensible.
 It's not as complicated as it may seem and you can't do much disastrous, bar accidentally delete your own post, or forget to publish it!
 (Or publish it accidentally, in which case you can see that the options above include a 'Revert to draft' option) If in any doubt, or if you have any problems or questions, please don't hesitate to contact me, Catherine.